cloudevents/spec/discovery.md

 ### Query for available producers.

-In order to configure a subscription, a user wants to brows available events on this broker.
+In order to configure a subscription, a user wants to browse available events on this broker.
 We start by listing the available producers, an empty discovery query and `expandsources` set to `false`